bcalvert/StopDiLepCode/RootFiles/PlotReadMe.txt

 Description: All mumu events, inclusive other than being/requiring, diLepton system invariant mass inside of Z Mass window (76 GeV:106 GeV) , both leptons in endcap eta range

 Channel Number: 11
-Description: All mumu events, inclusive other than being/requiring, at least 2 jet(s)
+Description: All mumu events, inclusive other than being/requiring, at least 2 jet(s), with NO BJets

 Channel Number: 12
-Description: All mumu events, inclusive other than being/requiring, at least 2 jet(s), at least 40 GeV of MET
+Description: All mumu events, inclusive other than being/requiring, at least 2 jet(s), at least 40 GeV of MET, with NO BJets

 Channel Number: 13
-Description: All mumu events, inclusive other than being/requiring, diLepton system invariant mass inside of Z Mass window (76 GeV:106 GeV) , at least 2 jet(s)
+Description: All mumu events, inclusive other than being/requiring, diLepton system invariant mass inside of Z Mass window (76 GeV:106 GeV) , at least 2 jet(s), with NO BJets

 Channel Number: 14
-Description: All mumu events, inclusive other than being/requiring, diLepton system invariant mass inside of Z Mass window (76 GeV:106 GeV) , at least 2 jet(s), at least 40 GeV of MET
+Description: All mumu events, inclusive other than being/requiring, diLepton system invariant mass inside of Z Mass window (76 GeV:106 GeV) , at least 2 jet(s), at least 40 GeV of MET, with NO BJets

 Channel Number: 15
-Description: All mumu events, inclusive other than being/requiring, diLepton system invariant mass outside of Z Mass window (76 GeV:106 GeV), at least 2 jet(s)
+Description: All mumu events, inclusive other than being/requiring, diLepton system invariant mass outside of Z Mass window (76 GeV:106 GeV), at least 2 jet(s), with NO BJets

 Channel Number: 16
-Description: All mumu events, inclusive other than being/requiring, diLepton system invariant mass outside of Z Mass window (76 GeV:106 GeV), at least 2 jet(s), at least 40 GeV of MET
+Description: All mumu events, inclusive other than being/requiring, diLepton system invariant mass outside of Z Mass window (76 GeV:106 GeV), at least 2 jet(s), at least 40 GeV of MET, with NO BJets

 Channel Number: 17
 Description: All ee events, inclusive other than being/requiring, diLepton system invariant mass inside of Z Mass window (76 GeV:106 GeV)